MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/integrate-powerapps.md

 - MET150
 - MOE150
 ms.assetid: 1fadcba3-4a7f-4a55-8476-d4e64d49a15f
-description: "Include browser-based apps in bookmarks results for Microsoft Search in Bing"
+description: "Include browser-based apps in bookmarks results for Microsoft Search"
 ---

 # Integrate PowerApps